atpsoft/atpsoft.github.io/_pages/contact.md

 Please <a href="https://github.com/atpsoft/JadeTasksFeedback/issues">click here</a> and then click on the green "New issue" button to start the discussion.
 If you don't have a github account, you will need to create one.

-We know this may not be the preferred method for some, so we will also be adding a help tab that will let you submit feedback directly within each app.
+We know this will not be a great method for everyone, so we will also be adding a help tab that will let you submit feedback directly within each app.